aws-amplify/amplify-js/docs/media/quick_start.md

 $ amplify add <category-name>
 ```

-Run *amplify* anytime to see available categories:
+Run `amplify` on your CLI at anytime to see available categories.

 ```terminal
 | Category      |